Flooding brings out emergency crews over week

 True Brook Road (Town of Saranac).
 Road closed at bridge near 529 True Brook Rd....water over road and flowing across bridge due to Brook jumping banks....no visible damage, expect passable when water recedes.

-Water in/on and adjacent in large fields to the True Brook road from Bressette Road to Standish Road in numerous locations....expect passable once water recedes.
+Water in/on and adjacent in large fields to the True Brook Road from Bressette Road to Standish Road in numerous locations, which is expected to be passable once water recedes.

-Other roads with reported impacts but passable due to Friday's storm event include: Military Turnpike (NYS) in Altona, Chazy Lake Road (near 529); Miner Farm Road (several locations).
+Other roads with reported impacts from Friday’s storm event but that were still passable included Military Turnpike (NYS) in Altona, Chazy Lake Road (near 529) and Miner Farm Road (several locations).

 FLOODING IN HOUSES